weiping-playnext/Zenject/README.md

 ## <a id="list-bindings"></a>List Bindings

 When Zenject finds multiple bindings for the same type, it interprets that to be a list.
-So, in the example code below, Bar would get a list containing a new instance of Foo1, Foo2, and Foo3:
+So, in the example code below, `Bar` would get a list containing a new instance of `Foo1,` `Foo2`, and `Foo3`:

 ```csharp
 // In an installer somewhere